Speaking Natural Finishes – series 5

 The warm grey floors at Ramaettan’s home, where each surface becomes a medium of expression.

 This final coat is like the skin on our body it needs renewal periodically, every few weeks.
-First application of this final coat however needs a good quantity of cow dung.
+The first application of this final coat however needs a good quantity of cow dung.
 This is applied with hand and is a thicker layer.
 The remaining application, after the previous layer s dry-wet, is done by cloth.
 This mixture has more of a watery consistency which is why cloth application is opted..

 These earthen finishes of Wayanad are a result of a thorough research by our ancestors, that throw some light on insightful facts.
 It is now with the crutches of modern science that we can understand how inhaling cow dung smeared floor is equal to taking an anti-depressant.
 How carefully orchestrated the natural farm produce is, for the rice straw ash to be used to coat our floors.
 Sometimes the answers are just around the corner, material in our backyards waiting to be explored.
 And all we have to do is get plastered!